The Sell Out (film)

-The Sell Out is a 1976 film directed by Peter Collinson that was filmed in Israel.
-It stars Oliver Reed and Richard Widmark.
+The Sell Out is a 1976 American-British-Italian-Israeli film directed by Peter Collinson and starring Oliver Reed, Richard Widmark and Gayle Hunnicutt.
+It was filmed in Israel.

 Plot

 The CIA, the KGB and the Mossad scheme to eliminate Gabriel Lee, a former CIA agent who defected to the Soviet Bloc but left Eastern Europe to travel to Israel.
 He seeks his old mentor Sam Lucas for help.
 Lucas is now running an antiquities store in Jerusalem with his mistress Deborah who was Gabriel's former lover.